≈ 90 minutes · With intermission

 Most of Morlock’s compositions are for small ensembles, many of them for unusual combinations like piano and percussion (Quoi?), cello and vibraphone (Shade), bassoon and harp (Nightsong), and an ensemble consisting of clarinet/bass clarinet, trumpet, violin and double bass (Velcro Lizards).
 Cobalt, a concerto for two violins and orchestra, was her first commission for the National Arts Centre Orchestra, in 2009.
 Her first full-length CD, also titled Cobalt, was released on the Centrediscs label in 2014.

-Originally from St. John’s, Newfoundland, Sean Rice has performed extensively throughout North America and around the world.
-His broadcasts include recitals with CBC Radio, performances for Swiss Radio DRS, and Lucerne Festival live streams for the 2016 New York Philharmonic Biennial and the 2019 Lucerne Festival Alumni Orchestra.
+Originally from St. John’s, Newfoundland and Labrador, Sean Rice has performed extensively throughout North America and around the world.
+His broadcasts include recitals with CBC Radio, performances for Schweizer Radio DRS, and Lucerne Festival live streams for the 2016 New York Philharmonic Biennial and the 2019 Lucerne Festival Alumni Orchestra.

-Recognized as an exciting interpreter of contemporary music, the New York Times has described Sean as a “technically precise, exuberant protagonist” in performance.
-Sean has performed at festivals such as the Lucerne Festival, Ottawa Chamberfest, New York City’s Museum of Modern Art Summergarden Series, the Toronto Summer Music Festival, and the Banff Music Festival.
-In addition to numerous New York Times reviews, Sean’s performances have received high praise from the Ottawa Citizen, Musical Toronto, and Artsfile.
+Recognized as an exciting interpreter of contemporary music, The New York Times has described Sean as a “technically precise, exuberant protagonist” in performance.
+Sean has performed at festivals such as the Lucerne Festival, Ottawa Chamberfest, New York City’s Museum of Modern Art Summergarden concert series, the Toronto Summer Music Festival, and the Banff Music Festival.
+In addition to numerous New York Times reviews, Sean’s performances have received high praise from the Ottawa Citizen, Musical Toronto, and ARTSFILE.
 For a recent performance of Golijov’s Ayre at Ottawa Chamberfest, Musical Toronto wrote: “The performers were strong, especially NACO clarinetist Sean Rice, who unloaded a wailing solo that rivalled even the best Klezmer effort by Giora Feidman.”

-Sean was invited at an early age to perform a concert with the National Arts Centre Orchestra during their 2002 Atlantic Tour and has subsequently appeared as a soloist with ensembles including the Orchestre symphonique de Québec, Nouvel Ensemble Moderne, Axiom, The New Juilliard Ensemble, and Symphony Nova Scotia.
+Sean was invited at an early age to perform a concert with the National Arts Centre Orchestra during its 2002 Atlantic Tour and has subsequently appeared as a soloist with ensembles including the Orchestre symphonique de Québec, Nouvel Ensemble Moderne, Axiom, The New Juilliard Ensemble, and Symphony Nova Scotia.
 The recipient of numerous awards, Sean received first prize at the 2006 Canadian Concerto Competition hosted by the Orchestre symphonique de Québec.
-Following his 2007 Montréal debut at Jeunesses Musicales, La Presse wrote: “…clarinettiste canadien Sean Rice y révéla une technique impeccable, une authentique musicalité, une sonorité tour à tour éclatante et chaleureuse, et un vrai talent de chambriste.”
+Following his 2007 Montréal debut at Jeunesses Musicales, La Presse wrote: ". . . clarinettiste canadien Sean Rice y révéla une technique impeccable, une authentique musicalité, une sonorité tour à tour éclatante et chaleureuse, et un vrai talent de chambriste.”
 Continuing the 2007–2008 season, Sean performed his first national tour with pianist Jean-Philippe Sylvestre for Jeunesses Musicales’ touring series.
 Since then, he has toured frequently throughout major cities across the United States, Europe, Malaysia, Brazil, and Japan.

-As an educator, Sean has served as Visiting Professor at Memorial University (2017–2018) and Director of the Contemporary Music Ensemble at the University of Ottawa (2012–2017).
+As an educator, Sean has served as a visiting professor at Memorial University (2017–2018) and director of the Contemporary Music Ensemble at the University of Ottawa (2012–2017).
 He has been invited to give masterclasses at institutions such as the Royal College of Music, the Beijing Central Conservatory, the University of British Columbia, and the University of West England.
 Additionally, Sean has adjudicated numerous competitions, including the National Music Festival Competition held by the Canadian Association of Music Festivals.
 In the fall of 2021, Sean joined the clarinet faculty at the University of Ottawa.

-As a conductor, Sean debuted in 2012 as the Director of the Contemporary Music Ensemble at the University of Ottawa.
+As a conductor, Sean debuted in 2012 as the director of the Contemporary Music Ensemble at the University of Ottawa.
 In 2017, he led an ensemble of musicians from the National Arts Centre Orchestra and made his international conducting debut at the International Society for Contemporary Music Festival in Vancouver.
-Recently, Sean conducted the Ottawa Symphony Orchestra for its 2021–2022 season opener—their first performance since the pandemic.
+Recently, Sean conducted the Ottawa Symphony Orchestra for its 2021-2022 season opener—their first performance since the pandemic.

-Outside the concert hall, Sean has developed a significant profile as a classical music podcaster and host.
-Under his tenure, the National Arts Centre NACOcast has enjoyed great success and international recognition, with Classic FM continuing to list his podcasts among the top ten in the world for classical music.
-Sean also hosts the NAC's WolfGANG Sessions — a contemporary music series he helped design and curate for the National Arts Centre.
+Sean has developed a significant profile outside the concert hall as a classical music podcaster and host.
+Under his tenure, the National Arts Centre NACOcast has enjoyed great success and international recognition, and Classic FM continues to list his podcasts among the top ten in the world for classical music.
+Sean also hosts the NAC’s WolfGANG Sessions—a contemporary music series he helped design and curate for the National Arts Centre.

 Sean is a graduate of Memorial University of Newfoundland, where he received his Bachelor of Music while studying with Paul Bendzsa.